-If . . . the conference ever begins to refuse the Trustees vote in it, and if the Trustees ever again refuse to let corporate service volunteers and staff members vote at the level of their own corporate and conference work, we shall have thrown all past experience to the winds.
-The principle of allowing a proper voting participation would have to be painfully relearned. . . .
-Certainly our Trustees and service workers are no less conscientious, experienced, [or wise] than the Delegates.
+If... the conference ever begins to refuse the trustees vote in it... we shall have thrown all past experience to the winds.
+The principle of allowing a proper voting participation would have to be painfully relearned....
+Certainly our trustees... are no less conscientious, experienced, [or wise] than the delegates.
 Is there any good reason why their votes are undesirable?
-Clearly there is none (pp. 20-21).
+Clearly there is none. (pp. 20-21)